 Michael E. DeBakey VA Medical Center - Houston, Texas

-Are children allowed to visit a patient?
+Bringing children to visit

 VA General Visitation Policy